 The final area is the River Arts District, which is one of the best areas to stay in Asheville if you enjoy being among creatives.
-It’s located slightly to the west of the Downtown area and was once an industrial area.
-But it’s now one of the coolest places in the city and is constantly under renovation to offer artists and other creatives new and fascinating places to work.
+It was once an industrial area, but it’s now one of the coolest places in the city and is constantly under renovation to offer artists and other creatives new and fascinating places to work.

-No matter what kind of art you like, you’ll find an artist to match in this area as well as a huge range of galleries and art installations.
-The invasion of this trendy group has also brought in the breweries, and several of the city’s best are found in the River Arts District.
+No matter what kind of art you like, you’ll find an artist to match in this area, as well as a huge range of galleries and art installations.
+The invasion of this trendy group has also brought in several craft breweries, which are some of the best breweries in Asheville.
 There’s a strong community feel in this district as well, and the locals will make you really feel at home.

-Unfortunately, that means there aren’t any big hotels in the area.
-But the strong community feel drives the locals to offer their spare rooms and lofts to visitors, which is why this is the best area in the city to find a great Airbnb room.
+Unfortunately, there aren’t any big hotels in the area.
+But the strong community feel drives the locals to offer their spare rooms and lofts to visitors, so you’re sure to find a great Airbnb here.

 Best Airbnb in River Arts District: The Namaste Room

-Located close to the River Arts District, one of Asheville’s best neighborhoods, this apartment is a real find.
+Located close to the River Arts District, this apartment is a real find.
 It’s suitable for up to 4 guests and offers a fully equipped kitchen, shared laundry, and soothing, relaxing spaces.
 It’s also within walking distance of shops, restaurants, and other entertainment options.